Lab: Shift-Share (Bartik) Instruments

 raw_shares <- raw_shares / rowSums(raw_shares)

-# National growth rates
+# National industry growth rates — the exogenous "shifts"

 national_growth <- rnorm(K, 0.02, 0.05)